openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 ![](http://farm1.static.flickr.com/49/171249238_1421d15dca_m.jpg)

 Discussions about future directions or day to day business like improving a review process
-      or working together more efficiently “ all things done better in person.
+      or working together more efficiently â€“ all things done better in person.
 In a BoF, a team working together on-line meets and discusses these things, face to face, in an open manner.
       Not completely unstructured, mind you, but still very open.
 The organizer of the BoF is there merely to start up the discussion and possibly facilitate it.
 Facilitate by making sure some decisions are actually taken.
 And recorded!

-A typical BoF starts with a short ˜hi all, thanks for coming™, and if needed an
+A typical BoF starts with a short â€˜hi all, thanks for comingâ€™, and if needed an
       introduction of the participants.
 Then, it is time to find the subjects of the discussion at hand.
 The organizer can coin a few things he or she things need to be discussed and others can chime in.
-From there on, it™s a matter of actually going over the subjects one by one.
+From there on, itâ€™s a matter of actually going over the subjects one by one.

 **Jean-Daniel Dodin**Â is involved with testing in openSUSE.
       At the conference, he wants to have a BoF centered around improving the process of testing multimedia applications.
-Many of these applications don™t work as expected or not at all.
-How can we ensure applications are tested reliably and don™t end up on a user™s desktop just if theycompileÂ but only after they are proven to actually work?
+Many of these applications donâ€™t work as expected or not at all.
+How can we ensure applications are tested reliably and donâ€™t end up on a userâ€™s desktop just if theycompileÂ but only after they are proven to actually work?

 TheÂ **challenge**Â now is to keep the discussion from going in
-      all directions “ something which is fine at a dinner but not productive at a BoF.
+      all directions â€“ something which is fine at a dinner but not productive at a BoF.
 Gently reminding the team of what the goal of the current topic is is usually sufficient.
 You all share the same goals, after all.
 The second challenge is to make sure decisions are takenÂ andÂ recorded.
 Creating the typicalÂ action listÂ of who does what is the best way to go.
       It might make sense, with a large BoF team, to have one person lead the discussion while someone else takes notes.

-Know that the person organizing the BoF does not have to be aÂ ˜team leader™, nor aÂ ˜great
+Know that the person organizing the BoF does not have to be aÂ â€˜team leaderâ€™, nor aÂ â€˜great
-      communicator™!
+      communicatorâ€™!
 Every attendee is equally responsible for the quality and results of the discussion.
-Organizing the BoF is merely a technical detail “ not a huge deal at all, and anyone can do it.
+Organizing the BoF is merely a technical detail â€“ not a huge deal at all, and anyone can do it.

 **Responsibilities and tools**

 Organizing a BoF is surprisingly simple if the right people turn up.
 For that, aÂ **clear description**Â is usually enough.
-A title like Factory review
+A title like â€œFactory review
-      process discussion will most likely attract those involved with review of packages in Factory and interested in improving the process.
-If the review process has had hickups in the last few months it is highly unlikely that the discussion won™t be attended or not attract the right people.
-Nor is it likely to not have ˜enough to talk about™.
+      process discussionâ€ will most likely attract those involved with review of packages in Factory and interested in improving the process.
+If the review process has had hickups in the last few months it is highly unlikely that the discussion wonâ€™t be attended or not attract the right people.
+Nor is it likely to not have â€˜enough to talk aboutâ€™.
 The problem is usually more one of getting sidetracked and not actually finishing discussing the topic with a proper todo list!